-Brian Kelsey is a Senior Attorney at the Liberty Justice Center.
+Brian Kelsey is a Managing Attorney at the Liberty Justice Center.
 He litigates constitutional law cases in federal court, advocating for the rights of economic liberty and free speech throughout the country.
 Brian has led almost fifteen cases filed by LJC to defend the rights created by LJC’s seminal case, Janus v.
 AFSCME.
 He was also a lead attorney on Illinois Opportunity Project v.
 Holden, which successfully struck down New Jersey’s law requiring disclosure of donations to public interest nonprofits.
 Brian partnered with Daniel Suhr to spearhead LJC’s school choice practice, starting with two cases in Brian’s home state of Tennessee that defend a 2019 school choice law for which Brian was a critical advocate in the State Senate and drafted the final language of the bill.

 Brian has served as Tennessee State Senator for the Memphis area since December 2009.
 He is the only legislator in Tennessee history to sponsor two successful amendments to the state constitution: one to forever prohibit a state income tax and another to establish a Founding Father’s model for selecting appellate judges.
 In addition, Brian sponsored and passed Governor Bill Haslam’s 2011 tort reform bill as well as 2014 legislation that banned Medicaid expansion under Obamacare in Tennessee.
 In 2020, he sponsored a third constitutional amendment to put Tennesseeans’ “right to work” in the state constitution.
 Prior to serving in the State Senate, Brian served in the Tennessee House of Representatives from 2004 to 2009.